gklpern/Amazon-Sentiment-Analysis/README.md

 # Amazon-Sentiment-Analysis
 This project performs Sentiment Analysis on Amazon reviews using Natural Language Processing (NLP) and Deep Learning techniques.
 A LSTM-based model is trained to classify reviews as positive or negative.

+📥 Downloading the Dataset from Kaggle

+If you are unable to manually upload datasets, you can automatically download the latest version of the Amazon Reviews Dataset from Kaggle using the kagglehub library.
+How to Download the Dataset

+1️⃣ Install kagglehub if you haven't already:

+pip install kagglehub

+2️⃣ Run the following script to download the dataset:

+import kagglehub

+# Download the latest version of the dataset
+path = kagglehub.dataset_download("bittlingmayer/amazonreviews")

+print("Path to dataset files:", path)

+3️⃣ Once the download is complete, the dataset files will be saved in the directory specified by path.
+You can now use them in your project.
+Important Notes:

+    Ensure you have access to the Kaggle API.

+    You may need to authenticate using your Kaggle API token.

+    If you encounter any issues, try running kagglehub.authenticate() before downloading.

+This method ensures that you always get the latest dataset directly from Kaggle without needing manual uploads. 🚀

 🛠 Model Performance

 Precision, Recall, F1-Score, and Accuracy: